gomesfellipe/spleeteR/README.md

 You should get two separated audio files (`vocals.wav` and `accompaniment.wav`) in the `output/<audio_path>` folder.

+> :warning: For now this is the only function of the package.
+Feel free to add new features.

-For a detailed documentation, please check the [repository wiki](https://github.com/deezer/spleeter/wiki/1.-Installation)
+For a detailed documentation of Python package, check the [repository wiki](https://github.com/deezer/spleeter/wiki/1.-Installation)

 ## Reference